 Food and massages

+As for massages, everywhere and anytime.
+Thailand is the kingdom of massages.
+Best in the world.
 This said, here I go with the destinations:

 1) BETWEEN TRADITION AND MODERNITY: UNMISSABLE BANGKOK

 However you look at it, Bangkok is a place to visit.
 I am not a fan of big cities, but this one has a kind of special vibe.
-It’s a mix of tradition and modernity that satisfies any kind of traveller.
+It’s a mix of tradition and modernity that satisfies any kind of traveler.
 All you read online is true, the markets, including the famous floating market, are a lot of fun.
-The Grand Palace with its many temples and shiny constructions is a must visit.
+The Grand Palace with its many temples and shiny constructions is a must-visit.
 The highlight is the Wat Phra Kaew, the Temple of the Emerald Buddha, believed to be more than 2000 years old.
 While you are there you can also visit the Wat Pho, the Temple of the Reclined Buddha, which is the other highlights of the area.
 Remember there’s a dress code: shoulders and knees must be covered.

 I would recommend avoiding taking tours.
 If you are interested in history you can take a guide at the entrance of the attractions, but moving around Bangkok is actually very easy either by taxi, by Uber or Grab apps, by Tuk Tuk (A must try), or by metro station or the newest sky train.